marcessz/Two-Decades-of-Network-Science/README.md

 # Two-Decades-of-Network-Science
-Supplementary data for the paper *Two Decades of Network Science - as seen through the co-authorsip network of network scienctists* - R. Molontay, M. Nagy (2019)
+Supplementary data for the paper *Two Decades of Network Science - as seen through the co-authorship network of network scientists* - R. Molontay, M. Nagy (2019)

 ## How to Cite
 ```
 @inproceedings{molontay2019two,
-  title={Two Decades of Network Science - as seen through the co-authorsip network of network scienctists},
+  title={Two Decades of Network Science - as seen through the co-authorship network of network scientists},
   author={Molontay, Roland and Nagy, Marcell},
   booktitle={2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM)},
   year={2019},